dainst/idai-field/desktop/src/manual/manual.en.md

 #### Possible causes
 * The state has not been updated after the process has been started, completed or canceled.
-* A planned process has not yet been executed on the specified date.
+* A planned process has not yet been carried out on the specified date.

 #### Possible solutions
 * Button *Edit*: Open the resource editor to adjust the state or date of the process.